Adding Life to Service Virtualization: Stateful & State Transition Testing

 So, how does this help with testing and virtual services?
 Well, it’s possible to use Parasoft Virtualize to simulate stateful behavior so that services return appropriate responses from test run to test run, representing realistic values expected by the AUT.

-Virtualized services react to input from testing, and persist values as needed, extending the usefulness of captured and simulated test data, which remain static unless enhanced with stateful behavior.
-In Parasoft Virtualize, a service is virtualized as “CRUD” (Create, Read, Update, Delete) to indicate that its test data source is persistent and can be manipulated as needed during testing.
-See screenshot below:
+Virtualized services react to input from testing and persist values as needed, extending the usefulness of captured and simulated test data, which remain static unless enhanced with stateful behavior.
+In Parasoft Virtualize, a service is virtualized as CRUD (Create, Read, Update, Delete) to indicate that its test data source is persistent and can be manipulated as needed during testing.
+See the screenshot below.

-Parasoft Virtualize supports stateful behavior in the test data source (or engine) associated with each virtual service, which not only stores test data, but also provides the CRUD tool to manipulate data based on reacting to received API requests.
-These updates to data in the test date source are based on input events (like those discussed above in state transition diagrams—input event arrives, state transition occurs, action takes place).
+Parasoft Virtualize supports stateful behavior in the test data source or engine associated with each virtual service, which not only stores test data, but also provides the CRUD tool to manipulate data based on reacting to received API requests.
+These updates to data in the test date source are based on input events, like those discussed above in the state transition diagrams—input event arrives, state transition occurs, and action takes place.

-The updates to the test date source can be individual data items or entire objects.
-The tool also allows you to create and delete records depending on business rules required.
-In fact, it’s powerful enough to simulate complex behavior, which begs the question of, when is too much simulation, too much?
+The updates to the test data source can be individual data items or entire objects.
+The tool also allows you to create and delete records depending on the business rules required.
+In fact, it’s powerful enough to simulate complex behavior, which begs the question, when is too much simulation, too much?

-Using pure virtualization is very helpful in testing, since it removes the complexity of dealing with a real service and isolates the application under test.
+Using pure virtualization is helpful in testing since it removes the complexity of dealing with a real service and isolates the application under test.
 In addition, removing live services means tests can be run in parallel, on multiple desktops at the same time, without impacting production systems or the need for a dedicated copy of the service.
-But a pure virtual server only returns acknowledgement as in “yes, this API was called.”
+But a pure virtual server only returns acknowledgment as in “yes, this API was called.”
 In many cases, this is sufficient, until, of course, it isn’t.
-As more complex use cases emerge, we need our virtualized servers to “smarten up.”
+As more complex test cases emerge, we need our virtualized servers to smarten up.

 Stateful behavior is a critical part of creating realistic virtualized services, needed to help isolate applications under test.
-The ability to retain the test data state from test to test is necessary for more realistic and useful tests.
+Retaining the test data state from test to test is necessary for more realistic and useful tests.
 Parasoft Virtualize provides a comprehensive test data management solution that gives life to virtualized services with stateful and state-based responses to inputs from API calls.

-Simulation should be used cautiously, as simulating complex business logic has diminishing returns, with risks of straying too far from the “real thing.”
-A smart use of simulation pays great benefits in isolation, which in turn decouples the dependencies on live servers; however, since live servers still play a role in final validation, service virtualization tools like Parasoft Virtualize are required to seamlessly support mixing and matching of these environments.
+Simulation should be used cautiously, as simulating complex business logic has diminishing returns and the risk of straying too far from the real thing.
+A smart use of simulation pays great benefits in isolation, which in turn decouples the dependencies on live servers.
+However, since live servers still play a role in final validation, service virtualization tools like Parasoft Virtualize are required to support the mixing and matching of these environments seamlessly.